captech-partners/neon-juice/assembler/rapid-web/TASKLIST.md

 - [x] Remove harded variables in PageViewer Component in SecondPage.js | PH
 - [x] Add Multiselect dropdown for labels and have the PageViewer call the API with more than one label | PH
 - [ ] Fix label default value on update and empty dropdown width
+- [ ] Change label multiselect to creatable
 ## Start Page Functionality
 - [x] Fix Import Button's Modal submit button | AM
 - [ ] Have the imported files show in the Component and Layout Panel | AM